CBC Kids: Kids' CBC (2003–2016)

-In 2013, the Kids' CBC style was changed.
-Drumheller, Saumon, Captain Claw, and Canada were removed.
-A new theme song titled "You and Me and Kids' CBC" was added.
-New segments were also added.
+In 2013, Kids' CBC underwent another stylistic change, removing all of the puppets except Mamma Yamma.
+A new theme song, "You and Me and Kids' CBC", was also introduced.

 CBC Kids (2017–present)

-On June 23, 2016, CBC announced that Kids' CBC would be rebranded as CBC Kids the following winter.
-Presenters Sullivan and Bobb were removed.
-Mamma Yamma was also removed.
-CBC Kids replaced Kids' CBC on January 2, 2017.
-The current hosts of this block are Janaye Upshaw and Tony Kim.
+In 2016, it was announced that Kids' CBC would be rebranded as CBC Kids the following winter.
+This rebrand included the removal of Sullivan, Bobb, and Mamma Yamma.
+CBC Kids debuted on January 2, 2017, with hosts Janaye Upshaw, Tony Kim, and Mercedes Gaztambide.
 Victor Verbitsky was a host until 2018.
-The current puppets are Gary the Unicorn, Cottonball the Cat, Mr. Orlando the Moose, Makeup Monster, and Putter the Computer.
+The current puppet characters are Gary the Unicorn, Cottonball the Cat, Mr. Orlando the Moose, Mosey Monster (previously known as Makeup Monster), Putter the Question Machine, Sir Cushington the Cushion, and Huggles the Backrest Pillow Bed.

-The block's current format blends scripted children's programming with live-action segments featuring Upshaw, Kim and the puppet characters, called The Studio K Show.
+The block's current format blends scripted children's programming with live-action segments featuring Upshaw, Kim, Gaztambide and the puppet characters, called The Studio K Show.

 Currently, Marie McCann is the head of children's content at CBC.